A Condensation of Military Incompetence

 “That’s the bunch we heard come through our lines.
 I told you there were a lot of them.”

 The newspaper reported that there were 31 in all.
 All but one had been killed in a gun battle on the streets of Seoul.
-But the newspapers also reported that the group had not been detected until they were seen by some Korean civilians gathering wood in the mountains.
+But the newspapers also reported that the group had not been detected until some Korean civilians gathering wood in the mountains saw them.
 That still seems to be the official position as of the date of this writing according to Wikipedia.
 On the “Blue House Raid” Wikipedia site we find this passage:

 On January 16, 1968, Unit 124 left their garrison at Yonsan.
 On January 17, at 2300 hours, they infiltrated the DMZ by cutting through the fencing of the U.S. Army's 2nd Infantry Division's sector and, by 0200 hours the next day, they had set up camp at Morae-dong and Seokpo-ri.